selesselvan/Capstone1/README.md

 * Runs both the Flask app (predict.py) and the Streamlit app (app.py) when the container starts.

 # Cloud Deployment

-* Ongoing
-* but a video (Predict aqi video.mov) of the local interaction with the deployed service is attached to the repo.
+On-going.
+A short video (Predict aqi video.mov) demonstrating interaction with the local deployment is attached to this repo.

 ## References: